Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: General Features of the `Mean Field Perturbation Theory' (MFPT) in NGAS

-It may be emphasized that the above procedure is merely an intermediate book-keeping device to project out the $E_{k}(g)$ appearing in eqn.
-(161).
-Apart from achieving this goal, the above formalism plays no other role here.
-In particular, the final results are {\it independent} of the dummy-variable $\eta$ since, by construction, $H(g) = \bar {H}(\eta = 1,g)$, $E(g)=\bar {E}(\eta = 1,g)$, etc.

-We determine the corrections $E_{k}(g)$ to arbitrary order $`k'$ in MFPT, using the recursion relations derived from the application of the ``hyper-virial theorem (HVT)" and the ``Feynman-Hellman theorem (FHT)" to the Hamiltonian given by eqn.(163).
-This method is distinguished from other methods in generating \textit{exact} values for perturbation corrections to an arbitrary order whereas other methods are afflicted by inevitable errors such as neglecting sub-asymptotic corrections, truncation-errors etc.(Moreover, the ease of implementation of recursive evaluation through widely available symbolic-computation, is an additional practical advantage of this method.)
-Here, we follow procedure analogous to that in ref.[9] used in the context of SFPT for the QAHO, with due generalization for extending the application to MFPT as outlined below in the next section.
+The $`k'$-th perturbation correction $E_{k}(g)$, as referenced in equation (161), can be discerned from the preceding equation as the coefficient of $\eta^{k}$ prior to setting the limit $\eta \rightarrow 1$.
+It is important to note that this procedure serves merely as an intermediate book-keeping mechanism to isolate the $E_{k}(g)$ appearing in equation (161).
+Beyond this purpose, the formalism does not serve any additional function in this context.
+Specifically, the final results are independent of the dummy variable $\eta$ since, by design, $H(g) = \bar {H}(\eta = 1,g)$, $E(g)=\bar {E}(\eta = 1,g)$, and so forth.
+We compute the corrections $E_{k}(g)$ to an arbitrary order $`k'$ in MFPT, utilizing the recursion relations derived from the application of the "hyper-virial theorem (HVT)" and the "Feynman-Hellman theorem (FHT)" to the Hamiltonian specified in equation (163).
+This method is distinct from other approaches in that it generates exact values for perturbation corrections to any order, whereas other methods are prone to inevitable errors such as neglecting sub-asymptotic corrections and truncation errors.
+Additionally, the ease of implementing recursive evaluation through widely available symbolic computation is a practical advantage of this method.
+Here, we follow a procedure analogous to that in reference [9] used in the context of SFPT for the QAHO, with appropriate generalization for extending the application to MFPT as outlined in the subsequent section.